 Write the executive summary first to help you focus the rest of the case study.
 But don’t be too rigid: in the process of reviewing the interview transcript or writing the main copy, another point or statistic may emerge as having more impact than what you’ve chosen to highlight.
 Revisit your executive summary after writing the case study to make sure it’s as strong and accurate as possible.

 This is a good headline followed by a glorified subhead—but it does the trick!

-Other times, a more in-depth executive summary is required to give readers an overview of the case study:
+For complex case studies, you may need a more in-depth executive summary to give readers an overview of the case study.

 It’s a bit lengthy, but it effectively introduces the client, outlines their challenge, and describes the solution and result.
 It sets the stage for further reading.

 Sometimes executive summaries miss the mark entirely

 This is not an executive summary.
 It is merely an introduction.
 We have no idea what the problem or solution is, and there’s nothing to motivate us to read further.